 Korean popular culture is super trendy these days.
 So cool, in fact, you might easily find friends to study together with!
 Better yet, maybe you could find a South Korean friend to practice your Korean with.

-And not only are Korean dramas and movies great to watch for their popularity, but they also make for some of the best practice materials for listening comprehension you could have when not in Korea.
+We’re sure you’ve heard about Korean cinema.
+Not only are Korean dramas and movies great to watch for their popularity, but they also make for some of the best practice materials for listening comprehension you could have when not in Korea.
 You could even learn a thing or two about their culture while watching your favorite Korean drama.

 There are so incredibly many top-quality dramas and movies to choose from.
-In fact, wanting to watch many Korean Dramas and Movies without subtitles might be reason enough for many people to start learning Korean.
+In fact, wanting to watch many Korean dramas and movies without subtitles might be reason enough for many people to start learning Korean.

-5. Korean culture is intriguing and unique
+8. Korean culture is intriguing and unique

-Korea’s pop culture is really world-class, but beyond that, there’s a lot to love about the culture in Korea.
+Korea’s pop culture is world-class, but beyond that, there’s a lot to love about the culture in Korea.
 It’s tremendously interesting and, in many ways, one of a kind.
 Even before the Korean wave, culture and arts have been a big part of Korea’s identity.

 Most Koreans speak enough English to survive your visit with flying colors, even if you aren’t fluent in Korean.
-However, communicating in the local language always makes transactions in Korea’s restaurants and other public places more convenient and comfortable for both parties.
+However, communicating in the local language makes transactions in Korea’s restaurants and other public places more convenient and comfortable for both parties.

 When you travel to a different country, it’s always good practice to learn some words in that country’s language so locals can understand you.